pie-tras/crater-sim/README.rst

 **Conclusions**

 By modeling crater deposition and covering it is possible to visualize the counts of visible craters as a function of time.
 When this function asymptotes to zero the surface can be considered saturated.
 This was demonstrated in two trials with differing crater size distributions.

+In trial one 2500 time steps were used (simulating 2500 * 10^3 years / 2500 impacts).
+This lead to a 3+ hour compute time.
+The result generated however is quite a beautiful example of the cratering rate and crater removal rate reaching an equillibrium.

+In trial two 200 time steps were used (simulating 200 * 10^3 years / 200 impacts).
+The compute time for this trial was on the order of ~10 minutes.
+The results as expected were much noiser yet still clearly reach an equillibrium state.

+Commenting on the Cratered Terrain figures: By saturation, especially for trial one, the terrain visually seems over saturated.
+This puts some doubt into the validity of the calculation for weather or not a crater is hidden.
+Further thoughts on this are discussed in "Further Development".

 Further Development
 ===================